protonemedia/laravel-form-components/README.md

 #### Using Eloquent relationships

-This package has built-in support for `BelongsToMany`, `MorphMany` and `MorphToMany` relationships.
-To leverage this feature, you must add both the `multiple` and `many-relation` attribute to the select element.
+This package has built-in support for `BelongsToMany`, `MorphMany`, and `MorphToMany` relationships.
+To utilize this feature, you must add both the `multiple` and `many-relation` attribute to the select element.

 In the example below, you can attach one or more tags to the bound video.
-By using the `many-relation` attribute, it will correctly retrieve the selected options from the database.
+By using the `many-relation` attribute, it will correctly retrieve the selected options (attached tags) from the database.

 ```blade
 <x-form>